The Illusive Last Generation

 that did not happen.
 Despite books like ’88 Reasons Why Jesus Will Come in

-rather than consider whether the entire premise was wrong, the Prophecy
+Rather than consider whether the entire proposition was wrong, the Prophecy

 Others reset the final generation’s start date from 1948 to 1967 when Israel

-recaptured Jerusalem, or to some other subsequent significant event in the
+recaptured Jerusalem, or to some other subsequent event in the

 Middle East.
 Of course, we are now more than forty years beyond 1967, so